Did you know that you can also include false allegations of sexual abuse in these suits?

 This Chapter also lets you sue all other people who hid your child from you for the other parent.
 Regular enforcement does not give you that option either.

-Do you want to sue for the emotional distress you and your child have gone through?
+Do you want to sue for the emotional distress and emotional damage you and your child have gone through?

 You could have a lifetime of expenses after a long separation from your child.
 You might need to take your child to therapy and also treat other conditions that could have developed over time from this shocking separation.
 You might have gained weight, developed hypertension, even cancer!
 When you go through this kind of stress your body suffers damage as well.
 Your child could also develop terminal diseases as well as have developed anxiety, abandonment fears, trust issues, that can all lead to depression as well as erratic behaviors in their teen years where they could seek out relationships with people that are not healthy for them, get pregnant early if it is a daughter, drink, use drugs, drop out, or even runaway because they no longer trust authority.
 Afterall, they didn’t get the protection they were entitled to from the judges who were sworn to protect their relationships with both of their parents, so why should they trust any adult now.
 They could end up in prostitution or gangs.
 The suicide rate for adults and children who have gone through this are increasing as well.